stylesuxx/v3xctrl/README.md

 - [Latency Breakdown](/master/docs/Latency.md) - how much latency is there and where does it come from?

 ## Quickstart

 This section is meant to get you up and running within minutes.

+> In this quickstart guide, we assume that the login user is `pi` and the clients host name has been set to `v3xctrl` - substitute those to the values you used during client setup.

+> Do not attach the modem yet, first run through the setup and attach the modem in the last step.
+This will help you in debugging, should some issues arise.

 ### Prerequisites

 - A Raspberry Pi Zero 2 W
 - A SD card (good quality, at least 8GB - if you want to save videos, bigger is better)
 - A 4G modem